What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 -

-Industry standards for data centers and server rooms require floors to measure above 150,000 ohms (1.5 x 10E5) and less than 1,000,000,000 (1.0 x 10E9).
+Industry standards, such as IBM’s recommendations for data centers and server rooms, recommend that floors measure above 150,000 ohms (1.5 x 10E5) and less than 1,000,000,000 ohms (1.0 x 10E9).

 - Most StaticWorx flooring options (See Recommended) meet this guideline.